twofas/2fas-ios/TwoFAS/MDM/Description.md

 # Parameters

 Provided parameters are optional and should work for new deployments.
 Those scenarios were also tested on existing deployments, but please note that there could be bugs.
+If you need more parameters and you want to support the project please don't hesitate to contact us.
 ## Block Backup
 ### Key
 `blockBackup`